Skip to main content

 4. Enter a description within 500 characters to add key details of a custom attribute.

 5. Select a field type to define the value type for the custom attribute.
-You can choose from Input (Boolean), Input (Integer), Input (String), Single Select, JSON, Date, and Input(float).
+You can choose from Input (Boolean), Input (Integer), Input (String), Single Select, Multiple Select, JSON, Date, and Input(float).
 For example, if the attribute is a number, then select Input (Integer).

 • If you choose Input (Boolean), the platform prompts you to choose actionable attributes and select the objects to align with the custom attributes.